 When it comes to writing content for a company or a professional platform it’s often PR and marketing agencies like Mulberry Marketing Communications churning out the words.
 However, other times it’s a company’s own employees, partners or guest writers also developing content.
 Many of these people might not write content every day like us, so what are some content writing tips to make the writing task at hand a little less daunting?

-I can be a procrastinator, but I’ve learned that procrastination time doesn’t have to be dead time in which I do anything other than write – you know when you suddenly need to do that other task you’ve been putting off for over a week, or your phone buzzes with an “urgent” notification.
+I can be a procrastinator, but I’ve learnt that procrastination time doesn’t have to be dead time in which I do anything other than write – you know when you suddenly need to do that other task you’ve been putting off for over a week, or your phone buzzes with an “urgent” notification.

 Instead, if you’re procrastinating content writing, there are plenty of preparation tasks that you can divert your attention to, which will actually help to improve the writing process.